intrinio/javascript-sdk/docs/StockExchangeApi.md

 # **getStockExchangePrices**
 > ApiResponseStockExchangeStockPrices getStockExchangePrices(identifier, opts)

-Get Stock Prices by Exchange
+Stock Prices by Exchange

-Return daily Stock Prices for Securities on the Stock Exchange with &#x60;identifier&#x60; and on the &#x60;price_date&#x60; (or the latest date that prices are available)
+Returns end-of-day stock prices for Securities on the Stock Exchange with &#x60;identifier&#x60; and on the &#x60;price_date&#x60; (or the latest date that prices are available)

 ### Example
 ```javascript